sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

 ## Set up the library application in Visual Studio Code

 Your colleague has developed an initial version of the library application and has made it available as a .zip file.
-You'll need to download the zip file, extract the code files, and then open the solution in Visual Studio Code.
+You need to download the zip file, extract the code files, and then open the solution in Visual Studio Code.

 Use the following steps to set up the library application: